ulfalizer/Kconfiglib/README.rst

   `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_
   module.
 No global state is kept.

-- **Warning parity with the C implementation**
+- **Generates more warnings than the C implementation**

-  Generates the same warnings as the C implementation, plus a few extra ones.
+  Generates the same warnings as the C implementation, plus additional ones.
-  Also detects dependency loops and ``source`` loops.
+  Also detects dependency and ``source`` loops.

-  This is less important if the input is assumed to be well-formed, but makes Kconfiglib a viable replacement for the C tools if e.g. a ``menuconfig`` interface is added.

   All warnings point out the location(s) in the ``Kconfig`` files where a symbol is defined, where applicable.